Assistant Professor of Interreligious Chaplaincy and Program Director for Interreligious Chaplaincy

-Jessica is an ordained minister in the United Church of Christ and a proud member of Alpha Kappa Alpha Sorority, Incorporated.
-She lives with her partner, J.D., and their rambunctious yet adorable rescue pit bull, Andie.
+Jessica is an ordained minister in the United Church of Christ, a staff chaplain at Regions Hospital in St. Paul, MN, and a proud member of Alpha Kappa Alpha Sorority, Incorporated.
+She lives and plays with her spouse, J.D., their little one, Johnathan, and their rambunctious yet curmudgeonly senior dog, Andie.

-M.Div., Wake Forest University School of Divinity—Faith and Health of the Public
+MDiv, Wake Forest University School of Divinity—Faith and Health of the Public, 2014

 “A Meditation.”
 In Crocus Blooms in Wilderness Places: Sermons, Prayers, and Reflections During COVID-19, edited by Jill Y. Crainshaw and Lindsey Clifton, Kindle Location 910-926, Winston-Salem, NC: Liberty Partners Press, 2020.

 “A Pandemic of Mistreatment: Theories, Practices, and Convergences in Womanist Clinical Pastoral Theology and Black Maternal Healthcare During Covid-

 19.”
 Journal of Pastoral Theology 31, no. 2-3 (2021): 128-144.

 Review of I Bring the Voices of My People: A Womanist Vision for Racial Reconciliation by Chanequa Walker-Barnes, 2019.
 Journal of Pastoral Theology, forthcoming.